phu0ngng/nccl/doc/source/env.rst

 ---------------------------
 (since 2.9.9)

-A threshold for number of nodes below which CollNet will not be enabled.
+A threshold for the number of nodes below which CollNet will not be enabled.

 Value accepted
 ^^^^^^^^^^^^^^